 One Window, Many Views

-ETABS offers a single user interface to perform: Modeling, Analysis, Design, Detailing, and Reporting.
+ETABS offers a single user interface to perform: Modeling, Analysis, Design, and Reporting.
 A new model explorer is available for quick access to objects, properties, and forms.

 Users now have no limit on the the number of model windows and views for model manipulation and data views.

 Direct X graphics with hardware accelerated graphics allow for navigation of models with fly-throughs and fast rotations.